zachreborn/terraform-modules/modules/bootstrapping/aws/README.md

 <h3 align="center">Bootstrapping for AWS</h3>
   <p align="center">
     This module is to be used for bootstrapping a new AWS account for use with Terraform Cloud or Terraform Enterprise.
-It enabled dynamic credentials which are single use and more secure.
+It helps to solve the issue where you would normally need to set up an AWS IAM user, access ID, and secret key in terraform.
+Instead, this module enables dynamic credentials which are single use and more secure.
 Should be utilized with modules/terraform/workspace and setting 'enable_dynamic_credentials = true'.
     <br />
     <a href="https://github.com/zachreborn/terraform-modules"><strong>Explore the docs »</strong></a>
     <br />